 Portugal Food Guide

 Hello!
 Hope you are doing well!
 We are doing great!
-We arrived in Florida on Saturday afternoon and have really just taken the time to slow down and compress.
-I am so grateful that the children are at the stage now where they too do not need to be entertained 24/7 and that we don't have to run from one activity to the next.
-Their best friends are arriving in an hour and the girls are so excited to spend the rest of the week with them here at the resort.
+We arrived in Florida on Saturday afternoon and have taken the time to slow down and relax.
+I am grateful that the children are now at a stage where they no longer need to be entertained 24/7, and that we don't have to rush from one activity to the next.
+Their best friends are arriving in an hour, and the girls are so excited to spend the rest of the week with them here at the resort.

 Anyway, let's move on as I promised you a food guide.
-This isn't meant to be a comprehensive food guide, but just a list of where we ate and how what we thought of the food in Portugal.
-Let me first start off with that the food in Portugal is amazing.
+This isn't meant to be a comprehensive food guide, but rather a list of where we ate and our thoughts on the food in Portugal.
+Let me start by saying that the food in Portugal is excellent.
 Yum!
-Second, I love that it didn't really matter what city we were in, but we were able to find a wide range of food selections.
-You are definitely not forced to eat just Portuguese food, but if you did find yourself in a small town with a limited selection I can attest that Portuguese food is delicious.
+Second, regardless of the city we were in, we were able to find a wide range of food options.
+You are not forced to eat only Portuguese food, but if you find yourself in a small town with a limited selection, I can attest that Portuguese food is indeed delicious.

-Our next destination was Porto, but before we arrived in Porto we made a stop in Aveiro, where we tried the famous Bachlau.
-This snack food or appetizer food is made of salted cod, mashed potatoes, and herbs.
-You can also get it stuffed with sheep cheese, but despite tasting wonderful I couldn't get past the smell of the latter!
-Arriving late at our hotel that evening and a rainstorm we settled into our hotel for the evening where I ordered spaghetti carbonara which was rich and creamy.
+Our next destination was Porto, but before we arrived in Porto, we made a stop in Aveiro, where we tried the famous Bachlau.
+This snack or appetizer is made from salted cod, mashed potatoes, and herbs.
+You can also get it stuffed with sheep cheese, but despite tasting wonderful, I couldn't get past the smell of the latter!
+Arriving late at our hotel that evening, and in a rainstorm, we settled in for the night.
+I ordered spaghetti carbonara, which was rich and creamy.
 This pasta was served with a twist of mushrooms.
-The following day we ventured into the city where we crossed the river and ate at the food market.
+The following day, we ventured into the city where we crossed the river and ate at the food market.
 My friend had the famous Francesinha a sandwich with roots in France similar to a croque-monsieur but instead of the traditional cheese sauce, this sandwich is served with a tomato beer-based sauce.
-I am not a fan of wet bread but did taste it before the bread got soggy and the flavors were heavenly.
+I am not a fan of wet bread, but I did taste it before the bread got soggy, and the flavors were heavenly.
 If I were to go to Portugal again, I would order this sandwich with the sauce on the side.

 The next stop was Sintra, which is an absolute must.
-While I am sure there are many wonderful restaurants in this city, we ate at Tascantiga.
+While I am sure there are many excellent restaurants in this city, we ate at Tascantiga.
 I found the recommendation through YouTube!
-The food is excellent.
-I had a steak sandwich served on a brown bread-crusted roll with arugula, garlic french fries served with a lovely mayo dipping sauce and a steamed pumpkin cake served with vanilla curd ice cream drizzled with honey and walnuts.
+The food is outstanding.
+I had a steak sandwich served on a brown bread-crusted roll with arugula, and garlic French fries accompanied by a lovely mayo dipping sauce.
+Additionally, I enjoyed a steamed pumpkin cake served with vanilla curd ice cream, drizzled with honey, and topped with walnuts.
 Heavenly!
 The food was so good, I forgot to take pictures except for the dessert.

 Our last stop in Portugal was Lisbon.
-There we enjoyed a wonderful meal of Piri Piri Chicken which is rather spicy, but you can get the spice on the side.
-This was served with fries and we ordered a side salad which was very refreshing.
-I thought I took a picture of this restaurant to remember the name, but can't seem to find it.
-You can find Piri Piri chicken all throughout the city so no worries.
-Basically Piri Piri chicken is roasted chicken perfectly seasoned and spiced pepper chicken.
-The chicken was so moist and tender so much so it fought to cling to the bones as it really wanted not to.
-It is so tender that it melts in your mouth and chewing is really almost not necessary.
-Before we left Portugal with went to Belem Pasteis de Nata located close to the waterfront and while not the most famous of bakeries, I have it on good authority that theirs are superior to the well-known bakery.
+There, we enjoyed an excellent meal of Piri Piri Chicken, which is quite spicy, but you can request the spice level on the side.
+This was served with fries, and we ordered a very refreshing side salad.
+I thought I had taken a picture of this restaurant to remember the name, but I can't find it.
+You can find Piri Piri chicken throughout the city, so there's no need to worry.
+Essentially, Piri Piri chicken is roasted chicken, perfectly seasoned and spiced with a blend of peppers.
+The chicken was so moist and tender that it fought to cling to the bones, as if it really didn't want to.
+It is so tender that it melts in your mouth, and chewing is not necessary.
+Before we left Portugal, we visited Belem Pasteis de Nata, located near the waterfront.
+Although not the most famous bakery, I have it on good authority that theirs is superior to the well-known bakery.
 Also, the lines are shorter.
-On a side note, if you are driving, just park your car at the waterfront and walk because GPS will take you on a goose chase before finally getting you to your destination.
-Pasteis de Nata or Portuguese egg tarts are egg custard tart that is served hot and can be topped with powdered sugar and or cinnamon.
-The pastry on the outside should be crispy and make a sound when you bite into it and while the custard should not be runny it should be soft and warm.
+On a side note, if you're driving, consider parking your car at the waterfront and walking, as GPS may lead you on a detour before finally directing you to your destination.
+Pasteis de Nata, or Portuguese egg tarts, are egg custard tarts served hot and can be topped with powdered sugar and/or cinnamon.
+The pastry on the outside should be crispy and make a sound when bitten into, and while the custard should not be runny, it should be soft and warm.
 Eating an egg tart is like getting a hug from grandma.
-Well concludes my food journey in Portugal.
-Whatever you choose to eat in Portugal, I promise you that you will not be sad unless you eat fast food.
+Well, concludes my food journey in Portugal.
+Whatever you choose to eat in Portugal, I promise you that you will not be disappointed unless you opt for fast food.

 Comments